 As you check the other frames, replace each one back in the hive leaving a space between the ones you’ve checked and haven’t checked so the Queen can’t go where you’ve already inspected.

-I was told by my mentor that my Queen would likely be in the middle of one of the centre frames that contains brood (baby bees).
+I was told by my mentor that my Queen would likely be in the middle of one of the centre frames that contain brood (baby bees).
 Spoiler alert – That is exactly where I found her.

 Your Queen bee will likely be in the centre of one of the frames in the middle of your box.
 This is where the brood (baby bees) will be and where there is brood, there is likely a Queen nearby.